The difference between Certification, Accreditation, and RecognitionRandy Durband2023-10-02T18:05:15+08:00

-What is the difference between the three?
+What is the difference between Certification, Accreditation, and Recognition?

 Certification is defined as a voluntary, third-party assessment, through an audit, of a tourism enterprise or destination for conformity to a standard.
 GSTC does NOT conduct certification.
 That is the job of the many Certification Bodies throughout the world; our job is to accredit those that certify.

-- Certification = a third-party assessment of a tourism enterprise or destination to a standard
+Certification = a third-party assessment of a tourism enterprise or destination to a standard

-- Accreditation = an intensive verification of a process of certification
+Accreditation = an intensive verification of a process of certification